quawb/LivingCodeLog/final.md

 1. face distortions
 1. something with diagrams?
 1. deconstructive thesis video and make all the pieces into a generational / interactive thing?
 1. how else can I use videos?
+1. rooms? mind map
+1. bored button
+1. move objects/tools around
+1. can you move a character?
+1. memories?